Data Warehouse

 • API access makes the data lakehouse accessible to machine learning (ML) models.

-About The Actian Data Platform
+About the Actian Data Platform

 The Actian Data Platform deployment flexibility allows data to be managed and analyzed on-premise and in multiple public cloud platforms.